klausweiss/lumix-upnp-dump/README.md

 **Once media are transferred to the computer, they're deleted from the camera.**

-## ⚠️ Warranty
+> [!CAUTION]

-**This software comes with no warranty whatsoever.**
+> **This software comes with no warranty whatsoever.**
-Take note your photos might get unrecoverably deleted or camera might misbehave.
+> Take note your photos might get unrecoverably deleted or camera might misbehave.
-You're using this on your own risk and responsibility.
+> You're using this on your own risk and responsibility.

 ## Installation